PIH/malawi-child-puppet/README.md

 Installing from the Flash Drive
 -------------------------------

+Prerequiste--Internet connectiviy will be required, in particular for steps #7 & #8

 1) Log on as the local admin account (e.g. PIH Windows user)

 2)Copy from the USB the entire mental-health folder to c:\